finitegoldfishmachine/go-simple-crud-app/README.md

 # go-simple-crud-app
-This is just a simple app that exercises CRUD app making skills
+A simple app to learn more about Go

 Based on [this guide](https://learning-cloud-native-go.github.io/)